dchambers914/supabase-fastapi-sqlachemy-directdb/README.md

 - Simple rate limiting:
   - SlowAPI limiter with `@limiter.limit(RATE_LIMIT)` applied to both endpoints.
   - Configure via `RATE_LIMIT` env var (e.g., `100/hour`).
 This is a basic throttle, not DDoS protection.
+- Least-privileged DB role:
+  - The app uses a restricted read-only database user by default (see section below).
+This limits blast radius even if unsafe SQL is attempted.

 ### 3. ChatGPT Integration